robusta-dev/robusta/docs/configuration/alertmanager-integration/azure-managed-prometheus.rst

 We will integrate Robusta and Azure managed Prometheus in two steps

-1. Configure sending Prometheus to Robusta
+1. Configure Push integration to receive alerts.
-2. Configure Robusta to access Azure managed Prometheus
+2. Configure Pull integration for Robusta to reach out and pull in graphs from Prometheus, to define alert silences etc.

-Sending Azure Alerts to Robusta
+Configure Push Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For Robusta to :ref:`improve Prometheus alerts<Enhanced Prometheus Alerts>`, Robusta has to first receive those alerts from Azure.